NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8jspintro.md

 ##### By comparing html with jsp - in our web archetype copy the index.jsp to sample.jsp and remove the first line

+From our previous lesson where we converted the Stream output of a Servlet to a JSP

 (page directive)

 	<%@ page contentType="text/html;charset=UTF-8" language="java" %>